Downwind Safety

 Conditions

-4. Your fitness level
+4. Your fitness level, energy level, water resources

 Groups